shitanshubhushan/MLRC_agent_trace_analysis/README.md

 - [x] Prepare a timeline of the stages for a given task.
     - Images in Steps folder, each run has its own image and each task also has an image containing all the runs

+### Per-Step Action Distribution
+- [] What is the frequency of different actions in each step?

 ### Error Mode Analysis
 - [ ] What are the common error modes and what is their frequency for different tasks?
     - Repository Navigation: % of files inspected vs. total relevant files